Broadway Junction station: Station layout

 The station complex is composed of three stations: the two elevated stations on the BMT Jamaica and Canarsie Lines, as well as the underground station on the IND Fulton Street Line.
 The IND station is accessible from the station's ground-level station house, at the east end of the station complex, using staircases down to platform level.
 The BMT lines are reachable from that same station house via escalators from street level to the upper mezzanine, which is located over the elevated BMT Jamaica Line platforms and at the BMT Canarsie Line's platform level.
 The two escalators, which were replaced in 2000, are long and steep.
 A footbridge leads from the upper mezzanine to the BMT Canarsie Line's northbound platform.

 Despite having been renovated in the late 1990s, the Broadway Junction complex does not conform to the Americans with Disabilities Act of 1990, and there are no elevators in the station because the different parts of the complex are too far from each other.
 Because Broadway Junction is a major transfer station, the community identified this lack of access as a major issue.
 Calls for elevators were renewed in 2017, after the announcement of the L train shutdown in 2019–2020, which temporarily restricts Canarsie Line service to Manhattan during off-peak hours.
 In January 2018, the MTA announced that the IND Fulton Street Line platforms would receive elevators, and that elevators were also being studied for the BMT Jamaica Line platforms.
-However, the BMT Canarsie Line platforms are not expected to receive these improvements.
+However, the BMT Canarsie Line platforms were initially not expected to receive these improvements.

 Exit

 The fare control area is in the station house, with a token booth and turnstile banks.
 The structure was built along with the IND station.
 The station house leads to Van Sinderen Avenue between Fulton Street to the south, and Truxton Street and Broadway to the north.
 This is the only entrance to the entire complex.
-There is also a police precinct located in the station house, NYPD Transit Police District 33, at the south end of the building.
+There is also a police precinct located in the station house, New York City Police Department (NYPD) Transit Police District 33, at the south end of the building.
 The station was previously part of Transit Police District 23.
 The station house is adjacent to Callahan-Kelly Playground, and is recessed a short distance west from Van Sinderen Avenue.

 A ventilation structure for the IND line sits at the west end of the park at Sackman Street.
 There have been planning studies to build a new entrance in this area.